Skip to content

 Why I'm offering ten UK window cleaners founder pricing for life

 The reasoning behind Squeegify's Founder Operator programme.
-Ten lifetime slots at £112 a month instead of £149.
+Ten lifetime slots at 25% off any tier with FOUNDER25.
 Why I capped it at ten and how the maths works on both sides.

 Here is the reasoning, written for the operators thinking "is this a real deal or a marketing trick".